danlee9/movie-snap/README.md

 - Random button makes a request to a random movie quote generator to display a movie quote and makes a subsequent search for info on that movie

 ### Planned Features and Future Additions
+- Have requests add extra posters to cycle through
-- Multiple posters and multiple trailers
+- Feature extra trailers